Roy Goldman, FSA 1980, MAAA, CERA, PhD

 I certainly felt like an ambassador during my first three years on the Congressional Budget Office’s Health Advisory Panel.
 I was the only actuary and one of only two health plan representatives among a distinguished group of health care economists, policy makers, and pundits.
 I felt similarly when I was hired by two health plans as their CFO when neither had any credentialed actuaries on staff.
 For 13 years I made quarterly presentations to the boards of these companies as the only actuary in the room.

 While working for The Prudential Insurance Company, I worked in several sub-business units where I was the only actuary.
 Indeed, I never reported to an actuary except when I was CFO of our group business and the CEO was an actuary.
 On one occasion I was transferred to a new geographical location to help run a large new business that had been won by one of the regional offices without any actuaries.
-One has to prove oneself quickly!
+One had to prove oneself quickly!

-On behalf of the SOA, I’ve interviewed with Time and Vox News and written Op-Ed articles.
-I have also had the pleasure of being an ambassador among actuaries when meeting with students or when attending an international actuarial or NAIC meeting.
+On behalf of the SOA, I’ve interviewed with Time and HBO’s Vox News and written Op-Ed articles.
+I have also had the pleasure of being an ambassador among actuaries when meeting with students or attending an international actuarial or NAIC meeting.

 I can’t think of a better vision for the SOA than the one in our strategic plan: “Actuaries are highly sought-after professionals who develop and communicate solutions for complex financial issues.”
 Are we there yet?
 No. Indeed, how many times have people asked you when they learn you’re an actuary, “When am I going to die?”